-Various national laboratories, such as the National Renewable Energy Laboratory (NREL) conducts research that supports the DOE's Wind Program.
-At NREL's National Wind Technology Center in Boulder, Colorado, researchers work to improve windplant power production, reduce windplant capital cost, improve windplant reliability, lower O&M cost and eliminate barriers to large-scale deployment.
-NREL's research capabilities include design review and analysis, computer-aided engineering tools, systems engineering, controls analysis, testing, utility grid integration assessment, and wind resource assessment.
+Various national laboratories, such as the National Renewable Energy Laboratory (NREL), conduct research that supports the DOE’s Wind Program.
+At NREL’s National Wind Technology Center in Boulder, Colorado, researchers work to improve windplant power production, reduce windplant capital cost, improve windplant reliability, lower O&M cost and eliminate barriers to large-scale deployment.
+NREL’s research capabilities include design review and analysis, computer-aided engineering tools, systems engineering, controls analysis, testing, utility grid integration assessment, and wind resource assessment.

 Other U.S. laboratories conducting wind energy research include Ames Laboratory, Argonne National Laboratory, Brookhaven National Laboratory, Idaho National Laboratory, Lawrence Berkeley National Laboratory, Lawrence Livermore National Laboratory, Los Alamos National Laboratory, Oakridge National Laboratory, Pacific Northwest National Laboratory,Sandia National Laboratories and Savannah River National Laboratory.